Rainy-W/openGauss-docs/content/docs-lite/en/docs/PerformanceTuning/using-partitioned-tables.md

 # Using Partitioned Tables<a name="EN-US_TOPIC_0000001119972376"></a>

-Partitioned tables split what is logically one table into smaller physical blocks based on a specific scheme.
+A partitioned table is a logical table that is divided into several physical partitions based on a specific plan.
 The table based on the logic is called a partitioned table, and each physical block is called a partition.
 A partitioned table is a logical table and does not store data.
 Data is actually stored in partitions.
 A partitioned table has the following advantages over an ordinary table:

 1. High query performance: You can specify partitions when querying partitioned tables, improving query efficiency.
 2. High availability: If a certain partition in a partitioned table is faulty, data in the other partitions is still available.